My Fellow Americans: Plot

-Kramer and Douglas are left stranded, with the realization that the explosion was meant to kill them.
-They decide to go to Kramer's Presidential Library in Cuyahoga Falls, Ohio, to obtain records the overly frugal Kramer kept of all meals served during his time in the White House, which will prove that Haney was present at a key meeting with Reynolds.
-During a series of misadventures, they meet a variety of ordinary Americans and see the effects their terms in office have had.
-After several close encounters with NSA agents, they arrive at the library and discover that the evidence has been tampered with to implicate Kramer.
+Kramer and Douglas are left stranded, aware that the explosion was meant to kill them.
+They decide to go to Kramer's presidential Library to obtain records the miserly Kramer kept of all meals served during his time in the White House, which will prove Haney was present at a key meeting with Reynolds.
+On the way, they meet various ordinary Americans and see the effects their terms in office have had.
+After several close encounters with NSA agents, they arrive at the library and discover the evidence has been tampered with to implicate Kramer.
 A guard gives Kramer a message from Reynolds' secretary stating that Witnaur had recently met with Reynolds.
-Douglas and Kramer kidnap Witnaur and with Joe Hollis's help, force him to reveal the plot to frame Kramer, though Witnaur claims to have no knowledge of the attempts on their lives, blaming Tanner.
-They at first decide to report Witnaur's confession to Kay Griffin (Sela Ward), a journalist, but Douglas, reflecting upon their adventure, convinces Kramer to go directly to the White House to confront Haney personally, seeing it as a chance of redemption for their poor choices as Presidents.
+Douglas and Kramer kidnap Witnaur and with Hollis's help, force him to reveal the plot to frame Kramer, though Witnaur claims to know nothing about the attempts on their lives, blaming Tanner.
+Initially they decide to report Witnaur's confession to journalist Kaye Griffin, but Douglas, reflecting upon their adventure, convinces Kramer to go directly to the White House to confront Haney personally, seeing it as a chance of redemption for their poor choices as presidents.

-They manage to sneak into the White House with the help of the White House Executive Chef Rita (Esther Rolle) and make it to the Executive Residence only to discover that Haney is giving a press conference outside.
-Tanner traps Douglas and Kramer in a guest room but they utilize a secret tunnel to escape while the NSA gives chase.
-Tanner catches up with them and is about to shoot them when he himself is killed by Secret Service Sniper Lieutenant Ralph Fleming (Jeff Yagher), who has recognized the presidents from a chance encounter at a gay pride parade during their adventure.
+They sneak into the White House with the help of the Executive Chef and make it to the Executive Residence but discover that Haney is giving a press conference outside.
+Tanner traps Douglas and Kramer in a guest room but they escape via a secret tunnel while the NSA gives chase.
+Tanner catches up with them and is about to shoot them when he himself is killed by a Secret Service sniper who has recognized the presidents from a chance encounter at a gay pride parade during their adventure.

 Douglas and Kramer interrupt Haney's speech and take him to the Oval Office to talk.
 There they play Haney a tape of Witnaur's confession, but Haney denies knowledge of Reynolds' murder or the helicopter explosion.
-Haney agrees to resign and proceeds to give a resignation speech, claiming to have heart problems.
-Douglas and Kramer muse that the idiotic Matthews will now be elevated from Vice President to President and realize that the only way it could have happened was under these circumstances.
-The pair confront Matthews, who admits his stupidity is just an act and that he, not Haney, had engineered the entire plot so that he could become President, knowing Haney would take the fall.
-Douglas secretly records his confession on tape, and Matthews is sent to prison.
+Haney agrees to resign and gives a resignation speech, citing heart problems.
+Douglas and Kramer muse that the idiotic Matthews will now become president and realize the only way it could have happened was under these circumstances.
+The pair confront Matthews, who admits his stupidity is just an act and that he, not Haney, had engineered the entire plot so that he could become president, knowing Haney would take the fall.
+Douglas secretly tapes his confession, and Matthews goes to prison.

-Nine months later, Douglas and Kramer are running together as independents in the Presidential election, arguing which of them will be the nominee for President.
-Douglas distracts Kramer by throwing a dollar on the floor, and grabs the microphone to announce himself as the Presidential candidate, much to Kramer's chagrin.
+Nine months later, Douglas and Kramer are running together as independents in the presidential election, arguing which of them will be the nominee for president.
+Douglas distracts Kramer by throwing a dollar on the floor, and grabs the microphone to announce himself as the presidential candidate, much to Kramer's chagrin.